 English is crucial to the success of pupils in both their career aspirations and their quality of life.
-Strong English skills are encouraged at Chantry and our book based curriculum has already made a huge impact on SATs results.
+Strong English skills are encouraged at Chantry and our book based curriculum continues to make a huge impact on SATs results.
 The ability to read, write and articulate ideas are promoted in other areas of the curriculum.

 World Book Days, Book Weeks, theatre productions, WOWs, Fantastic Finishes, Storytellers and many more events enrich our children’s understanding and knowledge of their world.
 Books in the curriculum have been specifically chosen to broaden pupil’s thoughts and ideas of different cultures and periods of time.
 The book based curriculum has put English into context and learning has become more meaningful to both teachers and pupils.